Population served: Financially disadvantaged children in Canada who are facing an illness or disability

 Other language(s): FrenchMission:

-- Offers support services to patients, families and caregivers
+- Providing educational resources to patients, families and caregivers

 Population served: pediatric blood cancer patients, their caregivers, and healthcare providers specializing in pediatric catastrophic diseases worldwide